Reu

 Reu or Ragau (רְעוּ; Ῥαγαύ), according to Genesis in the Hebrew Bible, was the son of Peleg and the father of Serug, thus being Abraham's great-great-grandfather and the ancestor of the Israelites and Ishmaelites.

 In scriptures

-The Book of Jubilees names Reu's mother as Lomna of Shinar (10:28), and his wife as Ora, daughter of Ur Kesed (11:1).
-He is said to have been born at the time when the Tower of Babel was begun.
+According to the apocryphal Book of Jubilees, Reu is said to have been born to Peleg and Lomna of Shinar at the time when the Tower of Babel was begun.'Behold the children of men have become evil through the wicked purpose of building for themselves a city and a tower in the land of Shinar.'